Frequently Asked Questions

 - If you’re self-employed, you can improve your chances of getting a mortgage by offering a larger down payment, paying down debt, or increasing your credit score.

 The Veteran’s Administration (VA) loan program is guaranteed by the U.S. Government’s Department of Veteran’s Affairs.
+One benefit of a VA loan is that no down payment is required.
 VA loans may be available to the following individuals:

 - Honorably discharged veteran